 The holidays are a time to celebrate with friends, family, and loved ones.
 They have also become a time to consume alcohol.
 People drink a few pints on St. Patrick’s Day, tequila shots on Cinco de Mayo (tequila sales double on that day), hard cider for Halloween, and champagne on New Year’s Eve.
-Many do so without problem.
+Many do so without a problem.
 Others simply cannot.
-If you struggle with alcohol, holidays can be triggering and stressful.
-Luckily you can get the skills and tools you need to find recovery and stay sober at even the most challenging times of year.
+Unfortunately, alcoholism and the holidays are closely connected.
+Luckily you can get the skills and tools you need to find recovery and stay sober at even the most challenging times of the year.

 How Do I Stay Safe?

 For those who can drink responsibly, here are a few tips for staying safe during the holiday drinking season:

 - Drink on a full stomach.
 Alcohol will absorb into your bloodstream more slowly if you’ve eaten before you drink.

 - Decide beforehand how much you’re going to drink.
 Pick the number of drinks you want, or decide not to drink, before you begin drinking.
 Stick to this number.
 Enlist the help of a friend or family member if it will be a challenge for you to stop.

 - Know what you’re drinking.
 Know what, and how much, alcohol is in any mixed beverage you consume.

 - Pace yourself.
 Have no more than one drink per hour.
 A standard drink amounts to about 12 ounces of beer, five ounces of wine, or 1.5 ounces of 80-proof liquor.
 Alternate alcoholic and non-alcoholic drinks.